foxBMS/foxbms-1/documentation/sphinx/getting_started/cabling/cabling.rst

 .. note::

       **A periodic state request must be made to the system by sending a message with ID 0x152 on the bus CAN periodically.**
       If not, the system will go into an error state.
 The period must be 100ms.
       More information on state requests can be found in the section :ref:`getting_started_communicating_CAN`.
-Typically the request `Standby state` can be made.
+Typically the request
+      `Standby state` can be made.

 If voltages have been applied to the voltage connector, they are sent with the message IDs 0x550, 0x551, 0x552 and 0x553.
 Details can be found in the section :ref:`getting_started_communicating_CAN`.

 If temperature sensors have been connected and the conversion function changed in the software, temperature are sent with the messages with IDs 0x353 and 0x354.
 Details can be found in the section :ref:`getting_started_communicating_CAN`.

 ----------------------------
 Current Sensor Configuration
 ----------------------------

 Further information on the current sensor tested with |foxbms| can be found in the `datasheet of the current sensor <http://www.isabellenhuette.de/uploads/media/IVT_Modular_datasheet_1.20_02.pdf>`_.
 By default, |foxbms| uses the factory defaults of the current sensor, which works in cyclic (non-triggered) mode.
 Another possibility tested with |foxbms| is to use the current sensor in triggered mode.
-For this, the current sensor IVT-MOD from Isabellenhütte has to be reprogrammed.
+For this, the current sensor IVT-MOD from Isabellenhuette has to be reprogrammed.
 The changes compared to factory default are then:

  * The CAN Message IDs was changed
  * The triggered measurement mode was activated

 The two following parts sum up the differences between factory setup and triggered setup tested with |foxbms|.

 Factory Default
 ---------------